EclecticGriffin/website/content/_index.md

 <hr>
 </div>

-I am a final year PhD candidate in Computer Science at Cornell, and a member of the [Capra](https://capra.cs.cornell.edu/) lab. **I am currently looking for industry roles.
+I am a final year PhD candidate in Computer Science at Cornell and a member of the [Capra](https://capra.cs.cornell.edu/) lab. **I am currently looking for industry roles.
 Please reach out if you think I would be a good fit for your team.**